ShadowDaWolf/edg3uninstaller/README.md

 --------------------------
 made in 2022 with love by Shadow

-Open the .bat file by double clicking it.
-It will ask you for admininstrator permissions.
-Then it asks you if you really want to remove Edge.
-Press Y, and hit enter, and it will remove Edge!
+Double click the .bat file and follow the instructions in your terminal.

-Thank you for using my software <3
+Thank you for using my software :)